AnimeshSinha1309/aicrowd-racing/readme.md

 ![](https://i.imgur.com/xzQkwKV.jpg)

 - In **Stage 2**, participants will submit their models (with checkpoints) to AICrowd for training on an unseen track for a time budget of one hour, during which the number of safety infractions will be accumulated as one of the evaluation metrics.
 After the one-hour ‘practice’ period, the agent will be evaluated on the unseen track.
 Each team may submit up to three times for this stage, and the best results will be used for the final ranking.
-This is intended to give contestants a chance to deal with bugs or submission errors.
+This is intended to give participants a chance to deal with bugs or submission errors.

 //todo: Add a flow chart for Stage 2